 Ingredient #5: The "Rule of Five"

-Since we are a lightweight performance management tool, we recommend a sweet spot of about five questions or less in each 15Five check-in.
+Since check-ins are meant to be a lightweight performance management tool, we recommend no more than five questions in each 15Five check-in.
 Keeping questions below five prevents these brief weekly check-ins from becoming 30Tens (get it?!).
-As a result, managers and direct reports will be more likely to correspond about what’s most important each week.
+As a result, managers and direct reports will be more likely to have meaningful conversations about what’s most important each week.

 Here’s a template for your Check-in that incorporates all five key "ingredients":

 - Queued Question (company-wide)(weekly)

 Now you're ready to get questions set up for your team!